bd/twidor/README.md

 ## 2-Key Chords

 <img src="https://raw.githubusercontent.com/rich-murphey/twidor/master/web.assets/Twidor_screenshot.png"
 width="33%" align="right">A "chord" is a keystroke using two or more keys pressed simultaneously.
-The <kbd>View</kbd> menu has options to display chords, depicted as smaller 4x3 sub-arrays for the second key of a 2-key chord.
+The <kbd>View</kbd> menu has options to display chords, depicted as smaller 4x3 sub-arrays that identify the second key of a 2-key chord.

 Each small 4x3 array shows letters sent by two keys pressed simultaneously.
 Button layout is the same: one row for each finger, and green/blue/red for left/middle/right columns.